Karitane hospitals: Auckland

 Moves to establish an Auckland Karitane hospital commenced in 1923 and a property was donated by A.C.
 Caughey, one of the founders of the firm Smith and Caughey's.
 It was a large house of 16 rooms in McLean St, Mt Albert.
 Fundraising in 1923–1924 raised the necessary £15,000 to adapt the house.
 The hospital was officially opened by the mayor, Sir James Gunson, on 16 October 1924 with more than 1000 people in attendance.

 At the outset the purpose of the hospital had to be defined.
 It was not a foundling hospital or a home for sick babies needing cures for infant diseases but for babies suffering from malnutrition or dietetic conditions.
 In the 1930s the Karitane hospital cared for all premature babies from Auckland and St Helens Hospitals.
 It assisted new mothers, especially helping them to breast feed, and ran a mothercraft home.
 Because it was a training hospital for Karitane nurses and cared for premature babies the hospital had a high ratio of nurses to babies e.g. 18 babies and 16 nurses in 1926.

 In 1935 the hospital was renamed the Truby King Karitane Hospital in recognition of King's work for the Plunket Society.
 In the 1950s, due to the opening of Cornwall Hospital, Karitane was no longer the centre for care of premature babies.
 In spite of this and financial problems plans for a new Karitane hospital were begun in 1953 and the foundation stone was laid in 1957 by the Governor General Sir Willoughby Norrie.
-The new hospital was opened on 14 June 1962 by the Health Minister Don MacKay.
+The new hospital, designed by architects Haughey and Fox, was opened on 14 June 1962 by the Health Minister Don MacKay.
 The old building became the nurses' home.
 In the same year the hospital benefitted from the increase in government subsidies to private hospitals, putting it in a better financial position.

 In the 1970s it was noted that the hospital was taking almost no premature babies or poorly fed babies but caring for babies who showed failure to thrive due to poor social circumstances.
 The hospital's services were free and many admissions came from underprivileged homes.
 The hospital continued to train Karitane nurses, and Plunket nurses from 1964.
 The hospital closed in October 1978, and the building was put up for sale.